ESPN Megacast: 2022 College Football Playoff

 In addition to the semifinals (the Cotton Bowl and the Orange Bowl), all New Year’s Six games (Peach Bowl, Fiesta Bowl, Rose Bowl, and Sugar Bowl), received the Megacast treatment.
 ESPN offered the Command Center, SkyCast, and All-22 for all games, with the home radio feeds, and halftime band performances for the semifinals.

-The national championship game’s Megacast featured ESPN2 carrying the Film Room with Dusty Dvoracek joined by Texas A&M head coach Jimbo Fisher and his crew providing analysis, ESPNU carried Command Center, while SkyCast moved to ESPNEWS with Anish Shroff and Kelly Stouffer.
+The national championship game’s Megacast featured ESPN2 carrying the Film Room with Dusty Dvoracek joining Texas A&M head coach Jimbo Fisher and his coaching staff in College Station to provide analysis.
+ESPNU carried Command Center, while SkyCast moved to ESPNEWS with Anish Shroff and Kelly Stouffer providing commentary.
 Also part of the presentation is the Spanish-language telecast on ESPN Deportes and SEC Network carrying the local radio feed (Alabama in the first half and Georgia in the second half), with full coverage of Hometown Radio, as well as High Skycast, All-22 and halftime bands available digitally.

-CFB Primetime with The Pat McAfee Show
+College Football Primetime with The Pat McAfee Show

-As part of his agreement to join ESPN for College GameDay, Pat McAfee was given the rights to his own Megacast coverage for select college football games.
-In another partnership with Omaha Productions, McAfee and his showmates, along with special guests, analyze the game while also partaking in fun activities and fan engagement throughout each broadcast.
-This Megacast airs on ESPN2, and concurrently airs during ESPN or ABC’s primetime game of the week.
+In 2022, as a tie-in with his agreement to join College GameDay, Pat McAfee began to host an alternate broadcast for six Saturday night games on ESPN2 known as College Football Primetime with The Pat McAfee Show, which would be produced by Omaha Productions.

 2023 College Football Playoff

 Like last season, ESPN hosted Megacast coverage for all game surrounding the New Year’s Six.
 Among these broadcasts were two new Playoff Semifinal editions of “CFB Primetime with The Pat McAfee Show”, which served as the Field Pass broadcast on ESPN2 for both the VRBO Fiesta Bowl and the Chick-fil-A Peach Bowl.
 ESPN continued to offer the Command Center and AT&T 5G SkyCast for all games, with All-22, the home radio feeds, and new this year, a marching band camera feed for the semifinals.
 In addition, ESPNU simulcast the Command Center, while both SEC Network and ACC Network both simulcast the SkyCast for the Orange Bowl, with the former also simulcasting the Command Center for the Sugar Bowl.

+The national championship game’s Megacast replaced the Film Room on ESPN2 with "Field Pass with The Pat McAfee Show", which featured McAfee hosting an entertainment-oriented broadcast from the sidelines, joined by Pat McAfee Show regulars A. J. Hawk, Darius Butler and Connor Campbell, and celebrity guests.
+ESPNU carried Command Center, while the AT&T 5G SkyCast aired on ESPNews.
+Comcast, DirecTV, YouTube TV, and Verizon subscribers got a separate SkyCam feed in 4K.
+Also part of the presentation was the Spanish-language telecast on ESPN Deportes and SEC Network carrying Georgia’s local radio feed.
+The All-22, TCU local radio, and marching band feeds were all available on the ESPN app.